Rainy day activities in Newcastle

 Discover the delights of Darby Street

-Bounce off that energy
+Bounce, burn, and climb off that energy

 No need to axe your plans for a fun day out just because of a little rain!
 Head to MANIAX Axe Throwing in the heart of the city on King Street and get ready for target practice.
 Whether you just want a quick chuck or are ready for a full blown tournament, MANIAX has you covered.
 Enjoy a beer and burger or split a cheesy pizza as you hone your hatchet-hurling technique.